Phone: (610) 889-1900 ext. 22145

 - SSD Coordinator: I assist students and parents with applying for College Board (SAT/PSAT/AP) and ACT accommodations.

-- Homebound Teacher Coordinator: I work with the secondary counselors in finding homebound teachers for students that cannot attend school.
+- Homebound Teacher Coordinator: I work with the secondary counselors find homebound teachers for students that cannot attend school.

 1. Transition to Post-Secondary Education (Juniors: Spring and Seniors: Fall)